mitsuba-renderer/mitsuba3/docs/src/python_interface/intro.rst

     samples = np.random.random((sample_count, 2))

 and the subsequent ``square_to_uniform_sphere`` call would have performed an implicit conversion.
-Similarly, Enoki arrays can be cast into PyTorch or NumPy arrays and plotted using libraries like Matplotlib.
+Similarly, Dr.Jit arrays can be cast into PyTorch or NumPy arrays and plotted using libraries like Matplotlib.

 Submodules